 |Security||FDIC insurance up to $250,000|

 There is an $8 monthly subscription fee needed to access the account's money management features.
-However, a 30-day free trial means the fee is waived for your first month.
+However, a 14-day free trial means the fee is waived for your first two weeks if you are a new account.
+The fee will apply immediately for returning customers.
 Beyond this, the account has no minimum initial deposit requirement.
 Empower also managed to eliminate charges for overdrafts, insufficient funds and there is only a minimal 1% foreign transaction fee on new accounts.

 Should you need to get your hands on some cash, Empower offers up to three ATM fee reimbursements per month.
 Each fee reimbursement has a limit of $10, but that should be plenty for most ATM fees you'll incur.
 In addition to this, all checking account holders at Empower are given a Visa debit card that can be used like a credit card to spend money directly from their balance.
 The bank explicitly states that it will have your card out to you within seven to 10 days.